vamsiramakrishnan/jsonlovesyaml/_posts/2019-05-05-enterprise-operations-nightmares-of-inheriting-a-multi-database-eventually-consistent-system.md

 1. When you run through your first iteration of your application, use a shared database design pattern.
 2. Agile IT plumbing does not mean agile business.
 Microservices can be done right if domain-driven design is given a close look.
 3. Pick Oracle database.
-Use the multi-tenant PDB and CDB Architecture to have easy and time-consistent backups yet run them as individual databases
+   1. Use the multi-tenant PDB and CDB Architecture to have easy and time-consistent backups yet run them as individual databases
-4. But all my services communicate to the database over REST, Have you considered ORDS ?
+   2. But all my services communicate to the database over REST and asynchronously, Have you considered ORDS ?
-5. I need a document store, maybe consider SODA
+   3. I need a document store, maybe consider SODA
-6. My data is telling me it is a graph, have you thought about Oracle Spatial and Graph ?
+   4. My data is telling me it is a graph, have you thought about Oracle Spatial and Graph ?

 ### Suggested Reading/ References